EMICVL/VirtualMicroscope/README.md

   * A Python script to convert slide files obtained by scanners from Aperio and Bacus Labs into a format compatible with the Google Maps API.
   * An example viewer upon which you can base your local instance

+This is an interesting example to try integrate into 3D virtual microscopes in the EMICVL Project.

 Installation
 ------------